east-sussex-county-council/Escc.EastSussexGovUK/DotNetFrameworkMvc.md

 ### Loading CSS and JavaScript

 MVC pages use [ClientDependency Framework](https://github.com/shazwazza/clientdependency) for their local CSS and JavaScript.
+This automatically handles bundling and minification.
 The paths for sitewide CSS and JavaScripts should be loaded from configuration using [Escc.ClientDependencyFramework](https://github.com/east-sussex-county-council/Escc.ClientDependencyFramework).

 ### Swapping master pages and layouts